Academic Program Assessment Cycle Summary

 - Are additional resources required?

-- Unit level planning should align with TTU System priorities, ASU’s master goals, any college goals or initiatives, and other aspects of ASU’s strategic plan—strategic/operational planning and academic assessment should intersect within a program.
+- Unit-level planning should align with TTUS priorities, ASU’s master goals, any college-level goals or initiatives, and other relevant aspects of ASU’s strategic plan.

 - The results from assessment of student learning outcomes will not be used for the evaluation of faculty or administrators.